 With many layers of enamel, baking at a high temperature and the grinding and polishing to achieve the finished result, a Hard Enamel Pin Badge is of real quality and extremely durable.

 “Hey Bob” I hear you ask, “is one type tougher than the other and what about the cost?”
 While a Soft Enamel Pin Badge is durable, the Hard Enamel Pin is more hard-wearing due to the process that brings it to life.
 The upshot is that Soft Enamel Pins are less expensive than Hard Enamel Pin Badges.
-Both styles of Pin Badge however, produce fantastic colouring, allow Pantone colour matching and make treasured and lasting mini pieces of Art.
+Both styles of custom Pin Badge however, produce fantastic colouring, allow Pantone colour matching and make treasured and lasting mini pieces of Art.

 As well as with our pin badges, we use the Hard and Soft Enamelling process on our Key Rings, Medals, Cufflinks, Magnets, Tie Bars and Coins.
 You can see more examples of Hard and Soft Enamelled Pins and products by clicking here.
 Our Team are happy to advise and help, so feel free to put your questions to them.